stecrotti/TensorTrains.jl/benchmark/README.md

 res = benchmarkpkg("TensorTrains")
 ```

-Optionally pretty-print on a file
+Pretty-print on a markdown file
 ```julia
 using Dates
 day = string(today())